CDCgov/cdh-lava-react/readme.md

     Blanks default to nulls
     Need to trim all strings with trim function

+**Organization**
+1. A organization unit that will include individuals that manage system and projects

 **Systems**

+1. Systems typically represent a billing center and are similiar to subscriptions in azure.
+System are associate with an organization.
+In cases, where a legacy system is experiencing an upgrade, the legacy system is typically named ingress in data quality comparison reports.
+The new system is typically named deltalake in comparison reports.
+In this manner the counts and data for the current state: ingress can be compared to the counts and data of the future state: delta lake.

+**Projects**

+1. Projects represent all the facts of team project.
+Systems usually have one or more projects
-1. Create a project id for each system, currently, ndsp_pertussis, ndsp_phlip and ndsp_ddt and (ndsp – shared) There are lots of other components to documents, powerbi, logicapps, sharepoint, requirements, security, unit test, devops deployment, archive.
+- Create a project id for each project in a system, currently, ndsp_pertussis, ndsp_phlip and ndsp_ddt and (ndsp – shared)
+- There are lots of other components in a project including documents, powerbi, logicapps, sharepoint, requirements, security, unit test, devops deployment, archive.

+**Pipeline**

+1. Each unit of work where data is stored is typically referred to as a pipeline.

+**Stage**
+1. Pipelines are typically split into stage including bronze-input, silver-data manipulation and gold- data oupput

 **Logic App List Synchronization**